Fun Facts

 Chevrolet Model F-40

-Did you know that Chevrolet Model F-40 was one of the Model T’s main competitors.
-This is because Chevrolet was able to keep the price low due to shipping dealerships knock down kits, which contained all the parts necessary to assemble the car.
-The car would then be assembled at the dealership using locally sourced glass and rubber.
+Did you know that the Chevrolet Model F-40 was one of the Model T’s fiercest competitors?
+Chevrolet utilized shipping dealerships knockdown kits, which contained all the parts necessary to assemble cars.
+Dealerships assembled the cars using locally sourced glass and rubber.
+Consequentially, Chevy could keep prices low.

 Franklin Olympic

-Did you know that the Franklin Olympic was a collaboration between Franklin Automobile Company and REO.
-The Olympic was based on REO’s flying cloud platform but used Franklin’s well known air cooled six cylinder engines.
-This collaboration happened because both company’s sales had fallen dramatically in the midst of the Great Depression, Franklin Particularly suffered because it sold mainly luxury cars which most people couldn’t afford at the time.
+Did you know that the Franklin Olympic arose from the collaborative efforts of the Franklin Automobile Company and REO.
+The Olympic was based on REO’s “Flying Cloud” model which was known for it’s speed and style.
+The car incorporates Franklin’s well-known air-cooled, six-cylinder engines.
+This collaboration evolved when both company’s sales fell dramatically in the midst of the Great Depression.
+The Franklin Automobile Co. featured luxury cars, which people couldn’t afford at the time.